elvin-mark/SimpleAutodiff/README.md

 # SimpleAutodiff
-Simple of Autodifferentiation module for teaching purposes
+Simple implementatio of an Autodifferentiation module for teaching purposes.